mindgridauthors/mindgrid/README.md

 ```

 ## Datasets
 Inside `datasets/` are the four {environment mismatch, skillset mismatch} x {games, datapoints} datasets, complete with five training, validation, and testing splits.
 Unzip the `.zip` files to get the corresponding `pickle` files.
-Here is a quick example that shows how to load them and what they contain.
+Once you have them, here is a quick example that shows how to load them and what they contain.
 ```
 >>> import pickle
 >>> with open("datasets/skillset_mismatch_datapoints.pickle", "rb") as f: